Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 <!--vale on-->

 To track revenue from a user, call revenue each time a user generates revenue.
-For example, 3 units of a product was purchased at $3.99.
+For example, a user purchased 3 units of a product at $3.99.

 ```ts
 import { Revenue, revenue } from '@amplitude/analytics-browser';